Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Express anger in appropriate ways.
 Family relationships are emotionally intense.
 Sometimes intense communication can lead to verbal or even physical abuse.
 This is never acceptable.
 Anger is normal and acceptable, but caution must be used in expressing it.
 If you or a family member are too angry to communicate effectively, take a "time out" and put off the discussion until some of the strong emotions have subsided.
 This means acknowledging your emotions or those of a family member and asking for a break.

-Communication Do's
+Communication do's

 Often outside activities, friends and life demands can leave little time to talk.
 It can often seem easier to blame than to take time to discuss.
 Shortcuts, unclear messages and unresolved problems can escalate issues and diminish respect.

-Communication Don'ts
+Communication don'ts

 It’s easy to sabotage communication by falling in to old, negative habits.
 Watch for these common pitfalls: